jigx-com/jigx-docs-examples/docs/Components/countdown.md

 - The `component.countdown` can only be used in a `jig.default`.
 - The countdown's separator is by default shown as a colon `:`.
 - The countdown starts when you navigate to the jig containing the `component.countdown`.
-- &#x20;Use any inputs for the countdown configuration, for example, different types of datasources, states and inputs.&#x20;
+- Use any inputs for the countdown configuration, for example, different types of datasources, states and inputs.
 - Use the `set-state` and `reset-state` actions to set and reset the countdown.

 ## Examples and code snippets ****